 Signing | |

-Samantha: Computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \) where \( 1 \leq \mathcal{H}(m) \leq q-1 \).
-Chooses an unique random ephemeral key \( 1 \leq e \leq q-1 \).
-Uses the secret key \( sk=s \) and the ephemeral key to sign the fingerprint by computing \( (\sigma_{1},\sigma_{2}) = S_{sk}(\mathcal{H}(m)) \) where \( \sigma_{1} = \mathcal{H}(\mathcal{H}(m) \: \| \: g^{e} \: mod \: p) \) and \( \sigma_{2} = e + s \cdot \sigma_{1} \: mod \: q \) (\( \| \) is the concatenation operator). | |
+Samantha: Computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \), where \( 1 \leq \mathcal{H}(m) \leq q-1 \).
+Chooses a unique random ephemeral key \( 1 \leq e \leq q-1 \).
+Uses the secret key \( sk = s \) and the ephemeral key to sign the fingerprint by computing \( (\sigma_{1}, \sigma_{2}) = S_{sk}(\mathcal{H}(m)) \), where \( \sigma_{1} = \mathcal{H}(\mathcal{H}(m) \: \| \: g^{e} \: mod \: p) \) and \( \sigma_{2} = e + s \cdot \sigma_{1} \: mod \: q \) (\( \| \) denotes concatenation). | |

 Samantha sends the signature \( (\sigma_{1},\sigma_{2}) \) and the message \( m \) to Victor. | |